-Drive "up island”, and consider the scenic route along the ocean.
+After breakfast in Port Alberni, drive “up island”, and consider the scenic route along the ocean.

 Home of perfectly overstuffed breakfasts, bustling lunches and inspired dinners.
 It’s where friends and family share laughs, colleagues share ideas, and the entire community gathers to share our passion for great food.

 The newest microbrewery to open in Courtenay celebrates the history of the Canadian Air Force through its vintage aviation theme.